taradesvira/Putu-Tara-Desvira-Data-Analytics-Portfolio/README.md

 As an aspiring data analyst, I bring a keen ability to rapidly learn and deliver excellence in all aspects of my work.
 Holding a Bachelor's degree in Accounting, I possess a strong understanding of business acumen and have a proven track record of effectively working with data to gather insights and turn them into actionable items.
 I recently completed a rigorous data analytics course by RevoU, an online academy with a < 5% acceptance rate, and committed to more than 200 hours of active participation in daily classes.
 I have a broad range of skills in **statistics (Microsoft Excel and Spreadsheet), SQL (PostgreSQL, BigQuery), Python (Pandas, NumPy, Seaborn, Matplotlib, scikit-learn)** and also working with **Jupyter Notebook**, and **data visualization with Tableau and Google Data Studio (Looker Studio)**.
 My unwavering passion for data analytics drives me to continuously hone my skills, ensuring that I consistently deliver exceptional results.

 # Educations
-* Full Stack Data Analytics
+* Full Stack Data Analytics at RevoU - [Jan 2023 - Mar 2023]
-* Bachelor - President University
+* Bachelor of Accounting - President University - [Sep 2018 - Oct 2022]

 # Experiences
-* Auditor Intern
+* Auditor Intern at KAP Kanaka Puradiredja, Suhartono (Nexia) - [Jan 2021 - Apr 2021]
-* Chairperson of KMHD President University
+* Chairperson of KMHD President University - [Jan 2020 - Dec 2020]
-* Treasurer of PUMA Accounting President University
+* Treasurer of PUMA Accounting President University - [Jan 2019 - Dec 2019]

 # Skills Highlight
 ## Spreadsheet / Excel Skillsets: